 8.00 pm - 9.00 pm - Dinner

-The WORKSHOPS and LECTURES cover different aspects of the Roman and Late Roman pottery and glass conservation and documentation methods and practices.
+The WORKSHOPS and LECTURES cover different aspects of the Roman and Late Roman pottery conservation and documentation methods and practices.

 During the evenings, the project team can organize or assist participants in organizing leisure activities such as films, sports and visits to the neighboring towns/villages.

-The following excursions are included in the field school program and covered by the admission fee:
+The following 2 excursions are included in the field school program and covered by the reimbursement payment:

 Departure after breakfast.